 After about a decade of subsidizing shellfish testing for retailers around the state, the Alaska Department of Environmental Conservation is seeking to shift some of that cost back to the industry.

 In many Alaska coastal communities, ferry service is more than just a transportation link.
 It can also be a form of survival.

 Without at least $1 million in upgrades, the aging water system in Port Alexander risks failure — perhaps catastrophically.

-Alaska’s heath care workforce shortage threatens the growing industry.
+LISTEN: Alaska’s heath care workforce shortage threatens the growing industry.
 How are communities working to meet the demand?

 Alaska's health care industry is growing, and the need for nurses and other health care professionals is on the rise.
 Studies warn of a looming nursing shortage.
 How are communities around the state working to meet the healthcare workforce demand?